 Be sure to haggle (read my best 5 Haggling Abroad Tips) for those Tuk Tuk prices yo!!!

-I hope you have enjoyed this article about the best places to visit in Hampi, Karnataka.
+I hope you have enjoyed this article about the best things to do and see in Hampi, Karnataka.
 Don’t forget to subscribe in order to get more awesome updates and tips straight to your e-mail!

 Have you ever been to Hampi?
-What are some of your favorite places to visit in Hampi?
+What are some of your favorite things to do and see in Hampi?
 Have you ever experienced an Indian Night Bus?
 Share your thoughts and let me know what you think!